wix/stylable/packages/webpack-plugin/README.md

     cssInjection?: 'js' | 'css' | 'mini-css' | 'none';
     /**
-     * Determine the runtime stylesheet id kind used by the cssInjection js mode */ runtimeStylesheetId?: 'module' | 'namespace';
+     * Determine the runtime stylesheet id kind used by the cssInjection js mode
+     * This sets the value of the st_id attribute on the stylesheet element
+     * default for dev - 'module'
+     * default for prod - 'namespace'
+     */
+    runtimeStylesheetId?: 'module' | 'namespace';
     /**